-A growing number of women with CML who are in stable remission with ongoing treatment are showing increasing interest in becoming pregnant.
 Data are available from a limited number of pregnancies that have occurred accidentally in women who were taking Gleevec.
-While a substantial proportion of children who were exposed to Gleevec in the uterus have been born healthy and without apparent abnormalities, there have been a few abnormalities noted in children and in aborted fetuses.
-It thus cannot be convincingly stated or assumed that Gleevec can be safely taken during pregnancy.
+While many children who were exposed to Gleevec in the uterus have been born healthy and without apparent abnormalities, there have been a few abnormalities noted both in live births and in aborted or miscarried fetuses.
+Regarding specific use of drugs, there is no data to suggest that Gleevec or any other TKI drug can be taken safely during pregnancy.
 Current recommendations include counseling so that potential parents understand the

 - Need for women to stop treatment during preconception and pregnancy

-- Risk for fetal effects from Gleevec (probably greatest during the first trimester)
+- Risk for fetal effects from Gleevec and other TKI drugs (probably greatest during the first trimester)

-- Need for women on Gleevec to refrain from breast-feeding
+- Need for women on TKI therapy to refrain from breast-feeding their babies

 - Uncertainty about treatment options and restoration of stable response during and after pregnancy.